Why You’re Always Tired (and How to Fix It Naturally)

 Why Most People Feel Tired and Have Low Energy

-Most people don’t feel low energy because of one major problem.
-Instead, it’s usually a combination of stress, poor sleep, inconsistent habits, and constant mental overload that slowly drains energy over time.
+Most people don’t feel exhausted because of one catastrophic problem.
+Instead, low energy usually develops gradually through a combination of poor sleep, chronic stress, packed schedules, unhealthy eating habits, dehydration, and constant digital stimulation.

 How to Increase Energy